silanm/nlp-a6/README.md

 # Let's Talk to Myself
-This project creates a conversational assistant that answers questions based on a combination of retrieved documents (i.e., my CV and AIT Application Form in PDF format) and generative responses.
+This project creates a conversational assistant that answers questions based on a combination of retrieved documents (i.e., my CV and AIT Application Form) and generative responses.

 ## Chatbot in Action!
 <img src="images/demo.png" alt="Demo" style="width:100%;" />